betterscientificsoftware/bssw.io/GoogleHiPerfTeams.md

 For more information on better scientific software go to [Better Scientific Software main page](http://betterscientificsoftware.info).

 <!---
-Content area:  philosophy
+Categories: collaboration
+Topics: strategies for more effective teams
-Filters: advice, strategy, team
+Tags: advice, strategy, team
+Level: 2
+Prerequisites: WhatIsCollaboration.md (does not exist yet)
+Aggregate: none
 --->